Kevin O'Halloran: Swimming career

-At the 1956 New South Wales Championships, he finished third in the 220 yd freestyle behind Gary Chapman and John Devitt; his time of 2 min 12.6 s was 10 s faster than the times he had recorded in Western Australia.
-He came in fourth in both the 110 yd and 440 yd.
-In the 110 yd event, he breached the 60 s barrier for the first time.
-And his time in the 440 yd was more than 30 s faster than his best time in Western Australia.
+At the 1956 New South Wales Championships, O'Halloran finished third in the 220 yd freestyle behind Gary Chapman and Devitt; his time of 2 min 12.6 s was 10 s faster than the times he had recorded in Western Australia.
+He came fourth in both the 110 yd and 440 yd; his time in the latter event was more than 30 s faster than his best time in Western Australia, and in the former event he breached the 60 s barrier for the first time.
 At the Australian Championships, he came third in the 440 yd freestyle in a time of 4 min 37.8 s behind Murray Rose and Murray Garretty.
-He did this despite suffering from ear trouble, making him the fifth-fastest swimmer in the world for the 1956 calendar year, which earned him an individual berth in the 400 m event at the Olympics.
+He did this despite suffering from ear trouble, making him the fifth-fastest swimmer in the world for the calendar year, which earned him an individual berth in the 400 m event at the Olympics.
 O'Halloran came fourth in the 220 yd in a time of 2 min 9.2 s to earn a berth on the 4 × 200 m freestyle relay squad.
-With Rose, Henricks, and Chapman regarded as certain selections for the final quartet, O'Halloran was expected to battle for the fourth relay position.
+With Rose, Henricks and Chapman regarded as certain selections for the final quartet, O'Halloran was expected to battle for the fourth relay position.
 At the end of the trials, Guthrie claimed that O'Halloran was "the find of the recently held Australian Championships and the future swimmer for Australia.
 I am confident that we did not see Kevin's best times this season."

 1956 Melbourne Olympics

-Having arrived in Melbourne, O'Halloran was rested, along with Rose and Henricks, in the heats of the relay.
+Having arrived in Melbourne, O'Halloran was rested in the heats of the relay.
 Devitt, Chapman, Graham Hamilton and Garretty finished third in their heat behind Great Britain and the Soviet Union, and qualified fifth-fastest behind Japan and the United States.
 Australia led from the start and reached the midpoint of the race with a lead of 4.5 s.
 Hamilton swam a very slow third leg of 2 min 15.4 s and conceded 8.8 s to the British.

 Australia's final quartet was much stronger, with Rose winning the 400 m freestyle, and Henricks and Devitt winning the gold and silver medals respectively in the 100 m freestyle.
 Devitt had forced his way into the team with his heat swim of 2 min 7.5 s, which was the second-fastest among all of the swimmers in the heats.
 With four of the five fastest individual swimmers in the calendar year for the event, Australia was heavily favoured to win the relay; Sports Illustrated predicted a world record and a victory margin of around 14 metres.